mark-hahn/coffeekup-intro/README.md

 		 style="width:100px, height:100px, background-color: purple, border: 5px green">
 	</div>

 Any `object` (aka `hash`) used as an argument to a tag function is interpreted as a set of attributes.
 The hash keys are the attribute names and the hash values are the attribute values.
-In coffescript hashes are created easily and they are perfect for CoffeeKup's attributes.
+In CoffeeScript hashes are created easily and they are perfect for CoffeeKup's attributes.

 Let's look at this more complicated example which ties everything we know together ...